Haplogroup Q-L275

 Haplogroup Q-L275 or Haplogroup Q2 (formerly Haplogroup Q1b) is a human Y-chromosome DNA haplogroup believed to have originated in Eurasia.
 Haplogroup Q-L275 is defined by the presence of the L275 single-nucleotide polymorphism (SNP).
 Haplogroup Q-L275 can be identified through genealogical DNA testing.

 Distribution

 Q-L275 has descendants across Europe, Central Asia, and South Asia.
+Q-M378 is phylogeographically restricted to southwest Asia.

 The Americas

-Q-L275 has not been identified in pre-Columbian groups in the Americas.
+Q-L275 has not been identified in pre-Columbian groups in the Americas, but is sporadically found among modern Native Americans.
 Potential sources in indigenous populations are European colonists and religious missionaries.
+According to Batfaglia, et al, Q-M378 in Native American populations can be attributed to historical migrants from Southwest Asia in the modern historical period.